ome/omero-ms-zarr/spec.md

 ### High-content screening

-The following layout should describe the hierarchy for a high-content screening dataset.
+The following layout describes the hierarchy for a high-content screening dataset.
 There are exactly four levels of hierarchies above the images:

 - the top-level group defines a single plate and MUST implement the plate